pymc-devs/pymc-data-umbrella/contributing/prep-work.md

-# Contributing to PyMC using local environment setup
+# Contributing to PyMC using local environment

 :::{toctree}
 :maxdepth: 1